 That said, FreeSync isn’t as well-implemented as we’d like, so it’s a bit of a weak point in an otherwise excellent monitor.

 The Asus MG279Q comes with a set of stereo speakers, each with an RMS of 2 watts.
-As is usually the case with monitor speakers, they are nothing special but are still a convenient feature to have for when you want to watch a YouTube video but don’t want to put your headset on.
+As is usually the case with monitor speakers, they are nothing special.

 However, they just won’t cut it for movies or games, not to mention that even cheap desktop speakers will provide better audio than integrated monitor speakers ever could.

-All in all, as we have already established, the MG279Q is a very well-balanced monitor that is bound to appeal to many a gamer who does not necessarily wish to sacrifice performance for the sake of enhanced visuals and vice versa.
+As we have already established, the MG279Q is a very well-balanced monitor that is bound to appeal to many gamers who do not necessarily wish to sacrifice performance for the sake of improved visuals and vice versa.

 - Excellent QHD IPS display